on this page

 - you use direct debit to pay your bills.

-If the bank account you’ve nominated for your Centrelink payment becomes overdrawn it can create a debt to the bank or reduce the amount of your payment you can access.
+If the account your Centrelink payment goes into is overdrawn, your bank may reduce how much of your payment you can access.
 Your bank might also charge you a fee.
 You have to pay the amount owed and the fee back to them.

-Many banks, building societies and credits unions have agreed to protect your payment.
-If you contact them, they can arrange to take no more than 10% of your Centrelink payment toward the amount you owe in each pay period until the debt is paid.
-This means you can access the rest of your payment as normal.
+Many banks, building societies and credits unions have agreed to protect your Centrelink payment.
+You can ask them to take no more than 10% of your Centrelink payment each pay period.
+You can have this arrangement until you’ve paid the debt.

-Under the Code of Operation, your bank may have agreed to protect your Centrelink payment if you get any of these:
+Under the Code of Operation, your bank may have agreed to protect your Centrelink payment .
+The Code applies if you get any of the following payments:

 - Age Pension